Brazil: Patent litigation

 - the defendant has been using the product or process since before the filing date of the patent (prior use); and

-- the plaintiff’s patent is null and should be declared void, so there is no infringement.
+- the plaintiff’s patent is null and should be declared invalid, so there is no infringement.

 Q: Under what circumstances, if any, will a court consider granting a preliminary injunction?
 How often does this happen?